rehfeldmedical/rehfeldmedical.github.io/README.md

 # Setup

 1. Install [asdf](https://github.com/asdf-vm/asdf) or otherwise control your Ruby version to be appropriate (see the `.tool-versions` file for exact version).
+1. Install Jekyll and Bundler gems: `gem install jekyll bundle`
-1. Run `bundle` to build the site.
+1. Run `bundle install`

 # Run the site locally